Single transferable vote: Tactics

 If there are not enough candidates to represent one of the priorities the electorate vote for (such as a party), all of them may be elected in the early stages, with surplus votes being transferred to candidates with other views.
 On the other hand, putting up too many candidates might result in first-preference votes being spread too thinly among them, and consequently several potential winners with broad second-preference appeal may be eliminated before others are elected and their second-preference votes distributed.
 In practice, the majority of voters express preference for candidates from the same party in order, which minimizes the impact of this potential effect of STV.

 The outcome of voting under STV is proportional within a single district to the varied opinions of voters, assuming voters have ranked their real preferences (marking their preferences to truly reflect their views).
 Due to the district voting mechanisms usually used in conjunction with STV, an election by STV does not guarantee proportionality across all districts.
 If proportionality is measured by looking at first-preference votes, the final result may appear disproportional.
 This is natural due to some votes being transferred from one party to another during the vote count procedure before all the seats are allocated.

 In many elections, each party has their vote spread over the party's slate (if the party runs multiple candidates) so that the large parties' votes may be spread somewhat equally, and candidates of popular parties are mostly all more popular than candidates of less-popular parties.

-This happened in Cavan-Monaghan in the 2020 Irish general election, where Labour, PBP, Green and Aontu parties were the least popular.
+This happened in Cavan-Monaghan in the 2020 Irish general election, where Labour, PBP, Green and Aontú parties were the least popular.
 Their candidates were four of the five least popular candidates in the first count and were eliminated quickly.
 SF, FG and FF parties were more popular – their candidates took the five seats – and candidates of those parties were already leading in the first count.